NxCMA - Centered Moving-average Filter

 2. The time series may include missing values (e.g. #N/A) at either end.

-4. The centered or two-sided moving averages are used to smooth a time series and be able to estimate or see the trend, one-sided moving averages can be used as simple forecasting method.
+4. The centered or two-sided moving averages are used to smooth a time series and be able to estimate or see the trend, one-sided moving averages can be used as a simple forecasting method.

 7. The smoothed time series using the centered moving average is expressed as follow: $$ \hat{x}_t = \sum_{j=-\frac{M}{2}}^\frac{M}{2} w_j\times x_{t-j}$$ Where: